Solomon Islands with a group of people standing in front of a waterfall

 With this in mind, all our work adheres to the following principles:

-Follow and respect the rights and self-determination of Indigenous Peoples.
+• Follow and respect the collective rights and self-determination of Indigenous Peoples.

 How can I get involved beyond making a financial donation?

 We value every form of support.
 Beyond financial contributions, there are numerous ways to get involved.
-You can share our mission and the work of our Indigenous partners with your network, subscribe to our Seedcast podcast, or advocate for policy changes that support Indigenous Peoples' guardianship of their territories.
+You can share our mission and the work of our Indigenous partners with your network, attend events hosted by Nia Tero and our partners, and advocate for policy changes that support Indigenous Peoples' guardianship of their territories.
 To learn more, visit our Get Involved page.

 Frequently Asked Questions